MJMcGuffin/muqcs.js/README.md

     [_,_,1,_]
     [_,1,_,_]

-Notice that zeros are replaced with underscores to make it easier to read sparse matrices (to change this behavior, search for the suppressZeros option in the source code).
+Notice that zeros are replaced with underscores to make it easier for a human to read sparse matrices (to change this behavior, search for the suppressZeros option in the source code).
 You might also notice that the matrix for the CNOT gate looks different from the way it is usually presented in textbooks or other sources.
 This is related to the ordering of bits and ordering of tensor products.
-Search for the usingTextbookConvention flag in the source code for comments that explain this, and set the value of that flag to true if you prefer the textbook ordering.
-We can also call a method on a matrix (or a vector) to change this:
+Search for the usingTextbookConvention flag in the source code for comments that explain this, and set that flag to true if you prefer the textbook ordering.
+We can also call a method on a matrix (or a vector) to change its ordering:

     console.log(CMatrix.gate4x4cnot.reverseEndianness().toString());